gamblehawk/LegendCraft/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-LegendCraft was developed by LeChosenOne and DingusBungus
+LegendCraft was developed by LeChosenOne, DingusBungus, and Eeyle

- With Code Contribution by Eeyle.

 LegendCraft is open-sourced in the hopes that others will benefit from both the software and the code.